ibexa/documentation-user/docs/image_management/browse_images.md

 The main window of the image library is available in two display versions: grid view and list view.
 To change the view mode, in the upper-right corner, click **View** and select the view that you need.

-- Grid view contains an image preview, file format, and image size.
+- **Grid view** - contains an image preview, file format, and image size
-- List view contains a thumbnail, title, format, size, dimensions, creation date, and update date.
+- **List view** - contains a thumbnail, title, format, size, dimensions, creation date, and update date

 ![Grid view of image library](img/image_library.png)